Global Talent (Subclass 858) or Distinguished Talent Class BX Subclass 858 visa: Who & How to apply

 If you have an international career in the following field, you could apply to settle permanently in Australia on a Subclass 858 Distinguished or Global Talent visa.

 - the arts; or

 - have provided specialised assistance to the Australian government in matters of security

-The Subclass 858 Distinguished Talent visa is to provide permanent residence to people who are exceptionally outstanding in their field.
+The Subclass 858 Distinguished or Global Talent visa is to provide permanent residence to people who are exceptionally outstanding in their field.
 They must:

 - be eminent in the top echelons of their field;